douglasjrosa/Mongo-DB-Backup-and-Restore/readme.md

 # Mongo DB Backup and Restore

-Shell script for backing up Mongo Databases on a given server.
+Shell script for backing up and Restoring Mongo Databases on a given server.
-You can have your Mongo Database backed up and compressed in a directory and filename of your choice.
+You can have your Mongo Database backed up and compressed in a directory created automatically in this repository root.

 ## Configuration